pvillela/rust-bench-diff/src/lib3-model.md

 - The key point of `bench_diff` is to repeatedly run both functions in close time proximity to each other so that the *ratios* of the two functions' latencies are close to the baseline even if the individual latencies themselves are distorted by time-dependent noise.
 - If instead of λ = λ<sub>1</sub> = λ<sub>2</sub> = 12 ms and exec_count = 2500 we assume λ = λ<sub>1</sub> = λ<sub>2</sub> = 120 ms and exec_count = 250, then the accuracy of the `bench_diff` results is worse, but it is still much better (at around a 3% error) than the *traditional* result (which remains about the same at around a 54% error).

-# Limitations

-This library works well for latencies at the microseconds or milliseconds order of magnitude, but not for latencies at the nanoseconds order of magnitude.